 The MG XPower SV was one of those cars that proved the automotive industry might be comprised of many different companies and countless individuals, but it is still a very small world.
 The genealogy of the SV is a very interesting one indeed and it certainly bears recounting in these pages.

-Back in 1996, DeTomaso (the company that bought Innocenti from BLMC in 1975, remember?) launched their Bigua prototype at the Geneva motor show – the intention of the company was to productionise this car for Worldwide consumption, and replace the fabled Pantera in the affections of supercar buyers.
-With this in mind, and like the Pantera and all other production models before it (except the Vallelunga), the Mangusta was designed around an American power unit – this time, the 4.6-litre Mustang V8 – and conceived to pass stringent safety standards laid down by the American legislators.
-Body styling was somewhat unique – some would say ugly – but as the Bigua was penned by Marcello Gandini (also responsible for the Innocenti 90/120), its credentials were still considered to be impeccable
+Back in 1996, DeTomaso (the company that bought Innocenti from BLMC in 1975, remember?) launched its Biguà prototype at the Geneva Motor Show – the intention of the company was to productionise this car for worldwide consumption, and replace the fabled Pantera in the affections of supercar buyers.
+With this in mind, and like the Pantera and all other production models before it (except the Vallelunga), the Mangusta was designed around an American power unit – this time, the 4.6-litre Mustang V8 – and conceived to pass the stringent safety standards laid down by the American legislators.
+Body styling was somewhat unique – some would say ugly – but, as the Biguà was penned by Marcello Gandini (also responsible for the Innocenti 90/120), its credentials were still considered to be impeccable.

-By 1970 Kjell Qvale began his first flirtation with the manufacturing business buying out the troubled Jensen company – and after two years under his ownership, the Jensen-Healey made its appearance on the market.
+By 1970, Kjell Qvale had begun his first flirtation with the manufacturing business buying out the troubled Jensen company – and, after two years under his ownership, the Jensen-Healey made its appearance on the market.
 This was a car that had all the ingredients to succeed, but for many documented reasons, most notably lack of reliability, this sure fire hit never happened for the company, and it went bust in 1976.
-Qvale continued in the import business and remained in the UK as well; eventually picking up the Subaru and Hyundai franchises and forming International Motors.
+However, Qvale continued in the import business and also retained a presence in the UK with the formation of International Motors Limited, the importer for Subaru and, for a time, Hyundai.

 From Modena to Birmingham

-“This transaction benefits both companies, because it combines the design and engineering strengths of the Qvale Mangusta project with the financial resources, brand recognition and production expertise of the MG Rover Group,”
+However, the Modena factory remained open pending an announcement about MG Rover’s future plans for the facility.
+Bruce Qvale made an optimistic statement, reflecting the fact that their fledgling company was always going to struggle in this most image conscious of markets: ‘This transaction benefits both companies, because it combines the design and engineering strengths of the Qvale Mangusta project with the financial resources, brand recognition and production expertise of the MG Rover Group.’

-In one fell swoop, MG Rover had picked up a fully developed front engined sports car, that had been fully homologated for the US market.
-Essentially, the purchase of Qvale Modena saved MG Rover some three years of development time, and gave the company a car to sell in the USA.
+In one fell swoop, MG Rover had picked up a fully-developed, front-engined sports car, that had been fully homologated for the US market.
+Essentially, the purchase of Qvale Modena SpA saved MG Rover some three years of development time and gave the company a car to sell in the USA.

-The design was soon shipped back to England, and Peter Stevens’ styling studio launched into designing a new set of clothes for the Mangusta – a style that would not only be unmistakably MG, but also make a statement of intent about where the company was going.
-There were, of course compromises inherent with adopting an existing floorpan, not least those of maintaining scuttle height, width and crash structures.
-This was so, because there would be much less homologation involved in introducing the car, if it’s structure stayed with that already type approved.
+The design was soon shipped back to England, and Peter Stevens’ Styling Studio launched into designing a new set of clothes for the Mangusta – a style that would not only be unmistakably MG, but also make a statement of intent about where the company was going.
+There were, of course, compromises inherent with adopting an existing floorpan, not least those of maintaining scuttle height, width and crash structures.
+This was because there would be much less homologation involved in introducing the car if its structure stayed with that already type-approved.

 Restyle to success?

-And so it was: the X80 was swiftly styled around the Mangusta’s skeleton, and on September 11th 2001, the concept was officially unveiled to the press at the Frankfurt motor show.
-The time span between MG Rover purchasing Qvale (Modena) to the announcement of the new car was a mere three months – an astonishing achievement, even if all of the engineering work was in place already.
-Stevens may have rushed to get the design out on time (and thereby upstaging the Germans at their own motor show), but it looked very good, and created a huge amount of interest.
+And so it was: the X80 was swiftly styled around the Mangusta’s skeleton and, on 11 September 2001, the concept was officially unveiled to the press at the Frankfurt Motor Show.
+The time span between MG Rover purchasing Qvale Modena SpA to the announcement of the new car was a mere three months – an astonishing achievement, even if all of the engineering work was in place already.
+Stevens may have rushed to get the design out on time (and thereby upstaged the Germans at their own motor show), but it looked very good, and created a huge amount of interest.
 Stevens, ever the perfectionist, felt that the final product would look somewhat different to the initial X80 prototype, as there were several aspects of the design that he was less than entirely satisfied with.
 Not only that, but the press did not give the car an unconditional thumbs up.

 There were also questions to be raised about MG Rover’s business plans for the car.
-The initial idea was to produce an aluminium bodied version of the car at the rate of about 10,000 per year at Longbridge – a Brummie XK-R rival if you like – but it soon became apparent that given the lukewarm reception that car received at the hands of a largely sympathetic press, this was an unattainable dream.
+The initial idea was to produce an aluminium-bodied version of the car at the rate of about 10,000 per year at Longbridge – a Brummie XK-R rival if you like – but it soon became apparent that, given the lukewarm reception which the car received at the hands of a largely sympathetic press, this was an unattainable dream.